psviderski/unregistry/README.md

 - OpenSSH client

 ### On remote server
-- Docker daemon accessible by your SSH user
 - Docker is installed and running
 - SSH user has permissions to run `docker` commands (user is `root` or non-root user is in `docker` group)
 - If `sudo` is required, ensure the user can run `sudo docker` without a password prompt